Back to menu

 Sewers

-The sewers can be traced and inspected through travertine and marble lids that cover vertical shafts leading to them.
-The sewers are rectangular tunnels covered by gable roofs (width 0.6-0.8 metres, height 0.6-1.4 metres).
-They received the waste water from baths, commercial buildings and houses, and from toilets, the overflow water from nymphaea and basins, and rainwater.
-Water was led from the roofs of buildings to the sewers through vertical terracotta pipes (usually embedded in grooves in the wall) and then through horizontal terracotta channels.
+There were no cesspits in Ostia, due to the high level of the ground water.
+There is an extensive system of sewers below buildings and streets.
+The sewers can be traced and inspected through travertine and marble lids that cover vertical shafts leading to them (examples on the Decumanus near the Theatre, on the streets near the Bivio del Castrum and to the east of the Baths of Mithras).
+The sewers are rectangular tunnels (width 0.6-0.8 metres, height 0.6-1.4 metres).
+The side walls are made of opus latericium or opus reticulatum, the floors of terracotta tiles.
+They are covered by gable roofs or barrel vaults.
+They received the waste water from baths, commercial buildings, houses and toilets, the overflow water from nymphaea and basins, and rainwater.
+Water was led from the roofs of buildings to the sewers through vertical terracotta pipes, usually embedded in grooves in the wall, and then through horizontal terracotta channels.
 The water that was used for cleaning the floors was led to the horizontal channels through small lids with holes in the floor.
 The only water on the streets was rainwater.
-Apparently this was not a problem, because sidewalks are low and there are no stepping stones in Ostia.
+Apparently this did not create problems, because sidewalks are low and there are no stepping stones as in Pompeii.

 There are no great differences in height in the city (the maximum difference is 2.45 metres).
-Height measurements of the bottoms of the sewers have not yet been taken (the bottoms are covered with a thick layer of mud), but measurements of the streets have shown that the rainwater was not taken systematically to the Tiber or outside the city through the gates.
+Height measurements of the bottoms of the sewers have not yet been taken (the bottoms are covered with a thick layer of mud), so it is still not clear where the waste water was led to.
+Measurements of the streets have shown that the rainwater was not taken systematically to the Tiber or outside the city through the gates.
 It was taken to the sewers through lids with holes.